Stock market today: Wall Street drops again as oil prices and stocks worldwide slide

 Critics have also said the U.S. stock market was due for a breather after it climbed too far, too fast following a rally of more than 20% since mid-October.

-That helped drag energy stocks to some of the sharpest losses on Wall Street.
-Halliburton lost 3.1%.
+That helped drag energy stocks to some of the sharper losses on Wall Street.
+Halliburton lost 2.2%.

 On Thursday, the Bank of England hiked its main interest rate by a bigger margin than expected to a 15-year high.
 It was the central bank's 13th straight increase.
 Central banks in Norway, Switzerland and Turkey also raised borrowing rates.